 How are victims identified and referred?

 The National Referral Mechanism (NRM) is the process by which an individual is identified as a victim of modern slavery.
 Referrals to the NRM can only be made by authorised agencies known as First Responders.
-Authorised agencies in the UK are the police force, the UK Border Force, Home Office Immigration and Visas, social services and certain Non-Governmental Organisations including The Salvation Army.
+Authorised agencies in the UK are the police force, the UK Border Force, Home Office Immigration and Visas, social services and certain Non-Governmental Organisations including The Salvation Army, through its Volunteer First Responder Service which operates outside of the Modern Slavery Victim Care Contract.

 The Government’s NRM team have a set target of five working days from receipt of a referral to decide whether there are reasonable grounds to believe a person is a potential victim of modern slavery.

-If it is decided that they are a potential victim then they will be offered safe accommodation, if needed, and granted a period of reflection and recovery and access to specialist support for a minimum period which can be extended if the victim needs this kind of support for a longer period or if making the decision takes longer.
+If it is decided that they are a potential victim then they will be offered specialist support for a minimum period of 45 days.
+Support may also include safe accommodation, if needed, and the period of support can be extended if the potential victim needs this kind of support for a longer period or if making the decision takes longer.
 During this time further information is gathered relating to the referral from the First Responder and other agencies.
-They will then decide whether the person is indeed a victim of modern slavery.
+The NRM team will then decide whether the person is indeed a victim of modern slavery.

 Learn the tell-tale signs of modern slavery, and where to get help for victims.